xuesu/Arxived-LLM-Jailbreak/README.md

 ### 7. Missing Information & Caveats
 - **Missing Parts**: The text does not include details on specific datasets used for offline essence construction, nor does it fully outline the real-time updating mechanism for the essence database.
 - **Ambiguities**: There is no detailed discussion on adapting EDDF for unseen attack types and how frequently the essence database can be updated to capture new threat vectors.
 The final sections of the paper discussing future work and broader implications of the findings are also absent.
-### Beyond the Tip of Efficiency: Uncovering the Submerged Threats of Jailbreak Attacks in Small Language Models
+### Behind the Tip of Efficiency: Uncovering the Submerged Threats of Jailbreak Attacks in Small Language Models
 ### 1. Summary of this text
 The paper investigates the security vulnerabilities of small language models (SLMs) under various jailbreak attacks, revealing that many existing SLMs are highly susceptible to malicious inputs.
 The authors conduct an empirical study on 13 SLMs, evaluating their performance against direct and sophisticated jailbreak attacks, alongside the efficacy of representative defense strategies.
 Key findings include a notable difference in vulnerability between SLMs and larger models, with SLMs emphasizing helpfulness over safety, leading to security degradation.
 The research aims to inform future efforts in enhancing SLM resilience and security.